-Whisk together the gluten-free flour mixture, baking, powder, and salt in a medium bowl.
+Whisk together the gluten-free flour mixture, baking powder, and salt in a medium bowl.
 Set aside.

-When you're ready to bake, place one rack in the top third of the oven and another in the bottom third and heat the oven to 325°F. Line two baking sheets with parchment paper.
+Meanwhile, place one oven rack in the top third of the oven and another in the bottom third and crank the oven to 325°F.

 Bake the cookies straight from the fridge for 8 minutes, then rotate the pans 180 degrees and swap the top with the bottom pan.
 Continue baking until the edges of the cookies just begin to brown, about 7 more minutes.
 Move the sheet pans to wire cooling racks and let cool 10 minutes.
 Slide the parchment off the pan onto the rack and let the cookies cool completely before icing.
 Repeat the rolling, cutting, chilling, and baking steps with the remaining dough.